 In the academic arena, student grades based on formal coursework are examined.
 Students are expected to maintain an acceptable cumulative Grade Point Average (GPA), which, defined by the Graduate School, is a B or 3.0 average; the Graduate School requires the Department to place a student on probation if the student's cumulative GPA drops below 3.0.
 Following Graduate School policy, when a student's cumulative GPA is below 3.0 the student's academic record will be designated by the Counseling Psychology Program as on probationary status.
 Probationary status requires that the student formally appeal to the Counseling Psychology Committee to remove the probationary status designation.
 This requires rectifying a sub-standard GPA and involves a formal letter and petition that will be voted on for approval by the Counseling Psychology Committee.
 The record of this appeal process will be placed in the student's permanent academic file.
 The Graduate School will not accept any grade below a C- as credit towards a graduate degree.
-Further, the Counseling Psychology Program faculty has determined that students must earn a grade of B- or above or Credit (CR) in the case of selected practica in all required courses.
-Required courses are those courses included in the student's program of study (including courses that the student negotiates with his or her program advisor as meeting the special proficiency requirement).
+Further, the Counseling Psychology Program faculty has determined that all students must earn a minimum grade of B- or Credit (CR) in required courses and practica.
+Required courses and practica are defined as those included in the student's program of study (including courses that the student negotiates with his or her program advisor as meeting the special proficiency requirement).

-Any grade below B-, if there exists an active Incomplete designation on the student's transcript, or any No-credit (NC) report on the transcript must be rectified or retaken as soon as possible (within 12 calendar months) and, if not ameliorated with a grade of a B- or better or CR (for credit only coursework), may result in the student's dismissal from the program for failure to meet the academic standards of the program.
-If a required course that has received a sub-standard grade is not passed with a B- or better on a second attempt, a formal petition to the CP Committee is required for approval to re-take a course a third time.
+Any grade below B-, if there exists an active Incomplete designation on the student's transcript, or any No-credit (NC) report on the transcript must be rectified or retaken as soon as possible (but within 12 calendar months) and, if not ameliorated with a grade of a B- or better or CR (for credit only coursework), may result in the student's dismissal from the program for failure to meet the academic standards of the program.
+If a required course that has received a substandard grade is not passed with a B- or better on a second attempt, a formal petition from the student to the CP Committee is required for approval to re-take a course a third time.
 If a student does not pass (at a B- or better) any required course after a third attempt, the student may be dismissed from the program for failure to meet the minimum CP Program academic standards.

 Academic competence is also assessed through the written portion of the Doctoral Qualifying Examination.
+Any student not passing the written portion of the Doctoral Qualifying Exam must petition the Counseling Psychology Faculty to retake the non-passing portion; the student must also include a detailed remediation plan with the petition.
 Failure to pass the written portion of the doctoral qualify examination is grounds for program dismissal for not meeting the minimum CP Program academic standards.